-If you have been thinking for years about attending the Zee Jaipur Literature Festival, then now is the time to make the most of your long weekend.
+If you have been thinking for years of attending the Zee Jaipur Literature Festival, then now is the time to make the most of your long weekend.
 Tis the tourist season in Jaipur and foggy mornings and sunny days shall welcome you to the the largest free literary festival in the world.
 It is a five day festival and happens in January, every year with much pomp and fare, inaugurated by Rajasthan’s Chief Minister, Vasundhara Raje.

-myriad halls.
+The schedule is choc-a-bloc with various sessions being simultaneously held in the myriad halls.
 I list them : Char Bagh, Front Lawns, Mughal Tent, Baithak, Durbar Hall and Samvad.
-Making your way around might prove to be a hassle, for that I will attach a rough map right at the end.
+Making your way around might prove to be a hassle in the crowd, for that I will attach a rough map right at the end.

 Some Helpful Tips for people attending JLF 2017

-Parking : Parking at Diggi Palace (Venue of the JLF in C Scheme) is quite an issue, in spite of volunteers and staff trying their best to make it a smooth affair.
-You simply cannot accommodate a thousand cars in space meant for two hundred.
+Parking : Parking at Diggi Palace (Venue of the JLF in C Scheme) is quite an issue, in spite of volunteers and the staff trying their best to make it a smooth affair.
+You simply cannot accommodate a thousand cars in a space meant for two hundred.
 A good idea is to ditch your own car and simply arrive here in a cab.
 Ola and Uber work fine in Jaipur.

 Toilets & conveniences : Although there is a toilet near the café, it was full even with the limited crowd in the morning.
 I found another one which is kind of hidden near the Front Lawns and is cleaner and better.
 (Shhh)

-Cafés & restaurants : You are spoilt for choice with this one and tea lovers can rejoice with a glass of Kulhad Chai at Diggi Chat near the Front Lawns.
+Cafés & Restaurants : You are spoilt for choice with this one and tea lovers can rejoice with a glass of Kulhad Chai at Diggi Chat near the Front Lawns.
 Find your quaint corner to sit down and nibble between sessions, there are many food options around the lawns between the session halls.

 I had a lovely day at the JLF today and shall be around for all the five days.
-It is a haven for book lovers in a charming city.
+It is truly a haven for book lovers in a charming city.